Atlanta Assault and Battery Lawyer

 Assault and Battery Attorney in Atlanta, GA

 If you are charged with assault or battery, you may be facing prison time and high fines.
-You need an Atlanta Assault and Battery Attorney who is determined and serious about fighting for you, one with the experience and knowledge to succeed.
+You need an Atlanta Assault and Battery Lawyer who is determined and serious about fighting for you, one with the experience and knowledge to succeed.

 At The Law Office of Delisa Williams PC, we defend individuals in the Atlanta area and throughout Georgia accused of assault or battery.
 Our Atlanta Assault and Battery Lawyers are true advocates for your rights.